pithavanihar/Event-RSVP-System/README.md

   - **Create Events** with a name and a future date.
   - **RSVP** to an event with live attendee count updates.
   - **Withdraw RSVP** if no longer attending.

-### Admin Actions (if applicable)
-- Admins can manage all events and users from the dashboard.

 ---

 ## Testing